 In this blog, we went over the importance of hydration on health, and especially weight loss, as thirst is too often mistaken for hunger.
 We’ve also been over the effects of sleep on your body’s ability to develop muscle, and discuss just how much sleep you should be getting each night (ideally between seven and nine hours each night) and also talks you through the benefits of True Protein’s sleep-boosting supplement ZMA.

 Don’t be disheartened if you find it tough to break your lingering bad habits and start a new one, it takes about a month for behaviours to become habits.
 Also, you won’t be able to achieve your goals with sheer willpower alone.
 You need to change your environment so that the temptation to fall back into these harmful habits is minimised.
 Everyone is different, and finding the right balance for you will take time and experimentation.
 Not everyone eats perfectly all the time, and it is absolutely normal (even encouraged) to allow yourself a cheat day once a week or so.
-It may be a slow process, but if you are realistic and persistent, you can certainly achieve your nutrition goals in 2018!
+It may be a slow process, but if you are realistic and persistent, you can certainly achieve your nutrition goals this year!